This is another old one, and it went through a LOT of fits and starts before it finally settled into its final iteration.

 One member of the Prewett family, presumably “rich uncle” Ignatius, had married into the prominent Black family.
 Orion and Walburga Black may have been convinced that being a Black made one practically royalty, but it is unlikely that that viewpoint was shared by the Weasley family, and both the Weasleys and the Blacks may still have been smarting over the marriage of Arthur’s parents which had gotten his mother, Cedrella Black, blasted off the family tapestry.
 The Prewetts’ position on the matter has never been expressed.
 For that matter, even though we cannot map it on what we see of the tapestry, there may have been an objection to the fact that both of them were fairly closely connected to the Black family, which was already a bit too fond of marrying their cousins.

 It is generally assumed, whether rightfully or otherwise, that the objection was to their ages.
-Which, if so, suggests that they may indeed have married young, quite soon out of Hogwarts.
+Which, if so, suggests that they may indeed have married young, and quite soon out of Hogwarts.
 It still does not necessarily follow that they chose to start their family immediately.
 We have no information regarding that issue at present.
 And it now appears that we never will.

 • • • •